-SmartBiz can determine whether you have a good chance of qualifying for an SBA loan in a few minutes via a questionnaire on their website.
-For contrast, with regular SBA loans, you might not know if you’re eligible until you’ve put together the whole application and sent it in.
+SmartBiz can determine whether you have a good chance of qualifying for an SBA loan in a few minutes via a questionnaire on its website.
+In contrast, with regular SBA loans, you might not know if you’re eligible until you’ve put together the whole application and sent it in.

 If you are approved to continue the process, you are assigned a personal “relationship manager” to help with your application.
 This person can explain the process, answer any questions you might have, and generally be a consistent point of contact and help.

-Then, you’ll need to gather and send in documents (like two years of personal and business tax returns).
-The larger your loan, the more documents you’ll be required to provide.
+Then, you’ll need to gather and send in documents (such as two years of personal and business tax returns).
+The larger your loan is, the more documents you’ll be required to provide.
 This step may take a few weeks, depending on the number of documents needed and how fast you’re able to collect and send the information in.
 After you’ve submitted everything necessary, the next step will vary depending on the type of loan you’re borrowing.